Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) Degrees

-The Department of Paper and Bioprocess Engineering (PBE) provides graduate education leading to the master of science and doctor of philosophy degrees through the graduate program in Paper and Bioprocess Engineering.
-Four options are available within this program:
+The Department of Chemical Engineering (CHE) provides graduate education leading to the master of science and doctor of philosophy degrees through the graduate program in the different fields of chemical engineering listed below.

 Students can be accepted into the program from a variety of backgrounds.
-Successful students who have pursued advanced degrees in the Department of Paper and Bioprocess Engineering have had backgrounds in chemical engineering, pulp and paper engineering, civil engineering, mechanical engineering, environmental engineering, chemistry, biological engineering, biology, biotechnology, and manufacturing, among many others.
-Students planning to obtain graduate degrees in Paper and Bioprocess Engineering should have strong undergraduate preparation in some of the following areas, depending on the particular area of study chosen: mathematics, chemistry, physics, engineering, biological sciences, and computer science.
+Successful students who have pursued advanced degrees in the Department of Chemical Engineering have had backgrounds in chemical engineering, pulp and paper engineering, civil engineering, mechanical engineering, environmental engineering, chemistry, biological engineering, biology, biotechnology, and manufacturing, among many others.
+Students planning to obtain graduate degrees should have strong undergraduate preparation in some of the following areas, depending on the particular area of study chosen: mathematics, chemistry, physics, engineering, biological sciences, and computer science.

 Students in this program master a variety of subjects that are normally found in a chemical engineering program, and supplement those studies with advanced courses specific to Bioprocess Engineering.
 The program focuses on the use of wood and other renewable biomass materials to replace petroleum in energy and industrial product applications.

-The department enjoys excellent external support in the form of graduate assistantships, fellowships, research assistantships, and support from industry as well as a number of government granting agencies.
+The department enjoys excellent external support in the form of graduate assistantships, fellowships, research assistantships, and support from industry as well as a number of governments granting agencies.

 For more information: